-- It is the Governing Body for Game Angling in Wales.
+It is the Governing Body for Game Angling and Game Angling Competitions in Wales

 The Welsh Fly Fishing Association (WFFA) was founded in 1952.Prominent Welsh Anglers of the day were conscious of the need for a National Body to represent game angling interests in the Principality.The Welsh anglers and angling clubs were then isolated and divided.
 Thus the WFFA was formed.(Changed to WSTAA in 1978.)

 Since its inception the WFFA sought to improve the lot of the angling clubs and in 1967 its report on the Survival of Welsh Angling Clubs resulted in grant aid being made by the Welsh Office and this enabled Welsh angling clubs to halt the ‘Cheque Book’ invasion as the practice of purchasing fishing rights by outside interests was then described.

 From time to time WSTAA has produced papers on subjects such as Pollution and the Law;The Problems of Barrages; Poaching in Wales; Problem of the Brown trout in Acidic waters of Welsh Rivers, To stock or Not to Stock, Objective One, Sewin.